 Acts and Statutes

-Some customers have challenged whether Acts and Statutes are an obligation on them, asked about the difference between a Statute and Law and similar questions regarding legal matters.
+Some customers have challenged whether Acts and Statutes are an obligation on them, and have asked about the difference between a Statute and law and other similar questions regarding legal matters.
 Acts of Parliaments are Statutes which set out the law.
 The council exists to provide essential services to residents.

 The link above has a section entitled Council Tax in England.
 It explains:

 - What Council Tax is

 - Whether someone can appeal against their council tax banding